DETAILED TRIP NOTES

-Hotels in Europe do not normally provide refrigerators or kettles in the rooms.
+Hotels in Vietnam do not always provide refrigerators or kettles in the rooms.
 The accommodation with which you are provided may not always include air-conditioning or private en-suite facilities.

 The Vietnamese Dong (VND) is the official currency of Vietnam.
 The US Dollar is widely accepted throughout Vietnam and can be used in the vast majority of major shops and restaurants.
 1 GBP = 30416.46 VND.

 ATM’s are readily available in most cities and are seen as a reliable way to access funds.
 It is advisable to talk to your bank in advance of your trip and ensure you are aware of any fees that will be incurred if you use your card overseas.
 Credit cards are not always accepted in restaurants and stores so you will need to carry sufficient cash to cover your meal costs and other small purchases.
 Local currency can usually be withdrawn at population centres and amenities such as; major train stations, airports, and city centres.
 It is advisable to carry emergency cash with you in a major currency in case you discover upon arrival that no working ATM is available.
 Don’t leave home without memorising your PIN, and make a note of the telephone number you will need to call in case your card is lost or stolen.

 CONCERNING YOUR BUDGET: